Balint817/SearchPlusPlus/README.md

 - `eval:string`
 - The value inside will be evaluated as a seperate search
 - The tag can be nested (e.g. `eval:"eval:tag1"`)
-- Keep in mind that unlike all other tags, this tag is parsed while searching, not before
-    - e.g. the tag takes more time to run.

 ### **Parsing info**
 - The characters `:`, `"`, `|` and spaces must be enclosed in a string to be searched.